 1. Creating a robots.txt File Using FTP

-You can create and edit a robots.txt file using an FTP software.
-As a start, use a text editor to create an empty file named robots.txt.
+You can create and edit a robots.txt file using FTP software.
+Start by using a text editor to create an empty file named robots.txt.

-Then, connect to your server via FTP and upload this file to the root folder of your site.
-Now you can make further modifications to the file using your FTP software.
+Then connect to your server via FTP and upload this file to the root folder of your site.
+From there, you can make further modifications through your FTP client.

 2. Creating and Editing the robots.txt File Using Yoast SEO

-If you’re using the Yoast SEO plugin for WordPress, you can create (and later edit) the robots.txt file directly through the plugin’s interface.
-To do this, go to the WordPress admin interface, then to SEO > Tools, and click on Edit Files.
+If you’re using the Yoast SEO plugin for WordPress, you can create and edit the robots.txt file directly through the plugin’s interface.
+Go to SEO > Tools and click Edit Files.

-If the robots.txt file doesn’t exist, you’ll have the option to create one.
-If it already exists, you’ll see the option to edit the file along with the option to edit the .htaccess
+If the file doesn’t exist, you’ll see the option to create one.
+If it already exists, you can edit it along with the .htaccess file.

 Typical robots.txt File for WordPress Sites